schwallergroup/saturn/README.md

 <img src="saturn.jpeg" alt="Saturn Logo" width="300"/>

-Saturn is a language model based molecular generative design framework that is focused on **sample-efficient *de novo* small molecule design**.
+`Saturn` is a language model based molecular generative design framework that is focused on **sample-efficient *de novo* small molecule design**.

 In the **experimental_reproduction** sub-folder, prepared files and checkpoint models are provided to reproduce the experiments.
+There is also a `Jupyter` notebook to construct your own configuration files to run `Saturn`.

 Installation
 -------------